Darwish-md/TryHackMe/CoreWindowsProcesses.md

 - Shell value in the registry other than explorer.exe

 ### 9. `explorer.exe` Windows Explorer:
-- This process gives the user access to their folders and files.
-It also provides functionality for other features, such as the Start Menu and Taskbar.
+- It is responsible for managing the graphical user interface (GUI) aspects, including the desktop, taskbar, Start menu, File Explorer (previously known as Windows Explorer), and other graphical elements.
 - Userinit.exe exits after spawning explorer.exe.
 Because of this, the parent process is non-existent.

 ***What is unusual?***